noelvasanth/HandTrackBot/README.md

 There are three motor cables connected to Driver locations 0, 1 and 2.
 The arm setup is shown below.
 Motor 0 (bottom-most motor) is connected to location 0, Motor 1 (middle motor) is connected to location 1, and Motor 2 (top-most motor with camera & torch attachment) is connected to the location 2.
 ![Robot arm Setup](/images/arm_setup.png)
 To setup the Robot Arm itself, follow this [tutorial](https://youtu.be/GRNKYtz0jxQ).
-Finally, the camera and Torch light were stuck to the arm.
+Finally, the camera and Torch light were stuck to the arm as shown below.
 ![Light and Camera Setup](/images/light_cam_setup.png)

 ### Software Setup